-- 4.1 The most common types of examination papers fall into two categories: - candidates write their answers onto the question paper in spaces left for prose, mathematical formulae, diagrams or graphs (constrained answer booklets); - candidates write their answers in free-form essay style onto a lined answer booklet without specific structure (unconstrained answer booklets). - 4.2 Segmenting answers in a constrained answer booklet is straightforward, and all known electronic marking systems support this approach.
-Segmenting answers in an unconstrained booklet is more difficult as it is not possible to pre-determine where a candidate will begin and end an answer, although DRS has devised an approach to achieve this. - 4.3 In addition, the approach to quality control will need to be different, as free-form answers tend to be longer, cover several pages and include more judgemental elements to mark.
-This is unlike the constrained answers which are shorter and tend to have more structured marking guidelines. - 4.4 The most effective way to check marking quality for constrained answers is using 'seeded items'.
-This is a highly efficient way of monitoring marking standards regularly making use of a pre-prepared bank of items marked by the senior marker team at the start of the process. - 4.5 'Seeded items' are used in two ways first at the start of each marking day to check that marking quality is correct before marking of an item is allowed; second, pairs of seeds are introduced at regular points during the marking to check that marking consistency is being maintained. - 4.6 A mark tolerance can be set that reflects the degree of agreement required between a marker's mark and the standard mark set for the 'seeded item'.
+- 5.1 The most common types of examination papers fall into two categories: - candidates write their answers onto the question paper in spaces left for prose, mathematical formulae, diagrams or graphs (constrained answer booklets); - candidates write their answers in free-form essay style onto a lined answer booklet without specific structure (unconstrained answer booklets). - 5.2 Segmenting answers in a constrained answer booklet is straightforward, and all recognised electronic marking systems support this approach.
+Segmenting answers in an unconstrained booklet is more difficult as it is not possible to pre-determine where a candidate will begin and end an answer, although DRS has devised an approach to achieve this. - 5.3 In addition, the approach to quality control will need to be different, as free-form answers tend to be longer, cover several pages and include more judgemental elements to mark.
+This is unlike the constrained answers which are shorter and tend to have more structured marking guidelines.

+6. Quality control for 'constrained answers'

+- 6.1 The most effective way to check marking quality for constrained answers is using 'seeded items'.
+This is a highly efficient way of monitoring marking standards regularly, making use of a pre-prepared bank of items marked by the senior marker team at the start of the process. - 6.2 'Seeded items' are used in two ways first at the start of each marking day to check that marking quality is correct before marking of an item is allowed; second, pairs of seeds are introduced at regular points during the marking to check that marking consistency is being maintained.
+Markers see the 'seeded items' as normal items to mark and will not be aware that they are quality control items. - 6.3 A mark tolerance can be set that reflects the degree of agreement required between a marker's mark and the standard mark set for the 'seeded item'.
 For small value items, this is usually zero in other words, the marker has to give the same mark as the standard mark.
 Table 1 summarises the way in which seeded items are used.